UNCONVENTIONAL METHODOLOGY, IMPACTFUL TAKEAWAYS

 GARETH LLOYD JONES

-Visiting Professor & Executive Fellow-Executive Education, IE Business School; Visiting Professor at IN SEAD and Fellow of the Management Development Center at London Business School.
+Visiting Professor at IE Business School.
+Visiting Professor at IN SEAD and Fellow of the Management Development Center at London Business School.
 Gareth was the Director of Human Resources and Internal Communications at the BBC; founding partner of Creative Management Associates (CMA) a consultancy focused on organizations where creativity is a source of competitive strength, and also Senior Vice President for Human Resources at Polygram.
 He has written the books “Why Should Anyone Be Led by You?“ and “The Character of a Corporation: How Your Culture Can Make or Break Your Business“.

 Visiting Professor at IE Business School.